 In the fall of 2014, after having a mammogram, I was called back for a more extensive evaluation.
 During the course of the next few months, I had more mammograms than I could count, an MRI, and two separate biopsies.
 The results were atypical dysplasia, a precursor to breast cancer.
 The treatment was lumpectomy.
 Because I had two separate lesions, I had two separate lumpectomies.
 One lesion was ductal atypical dysplasia, another lesion was globular atypical dysplasia.
 I had always thought that I was reasonably healthy.
 I ran my first marathon at the age of 40 and continued to train to run two more marathons over the course of the next 3 years.
-I was in training to run a marathon when I received the diagnosis, at the age of 45.
+I was in training for the Dublin marathon when I received the diagnosis, at the age of 45.

 Two weeks following my surgery, I had an appointment for a post-surgical follow-up.
 At this appointment, I was told that having atypical dysplasia increases my risk of breast cancer by 50%.
 In addition, I was told that because I had two lesions that were of a different type, my chances were increased two-fold.
 My doctor’s statement—“You can do the math”.